Are you one of the millions of Americans that struggle to keep the fitted sheet securely in place?

 Place your fitted sheet on your bed like you normally would.
 Then fold the corner of the sheet back, and place each clip on opposite ends of the corner.

 Press down on the clips to lock them in place.

-Place the sheet back over the mattress.
+Then place the sheet back over the mattress.
 Keep the clips out for now; don’t tuck them in just yet.

 There is a tensioner in the middle of each clip set.
-Press the button, and pull the tensioner until the sheet is snug.
+Press the button, and then pull the tensioner until the sheet is snug.
 Then tuck the clip set under the corner.